 We are NOT a wildlife rescue or rehabilitation center.
-We hope to become one in the future, but we are NOT one right now.
 Caring for and rehabilitating these animals require both federal and state permits.
 Please do not try to care for these animals yourself.
 Injured wildlife needs constant care from experienced people.
 If you have found injured, sick, or orphaned wildlife, please take a moment to read these suggestions and make note of the contacts below.

 Birds are one of the most common animals reported as injured, sick, and orphaned.
 Their ability to fly and successful adaptation to suburban and urban life means that they are most often found in or near busy areas.
 The following instructions are based off The Wildlife Center of Texas' website.
 Please take some time to read them and get in touch with the people who can help you.

 Fractures, breaks, and concussions are all injuries found commonly in birds.
 Often a result of collision with vehicles, buildings, and other objects, wing injuries and other fractures will quickly render a bird unable to care for itself.
 If you find a bird that is obviously injured, the best thing you can do is keep the animal in a warm dark area until they can get it to a vet or a licensed rehabilitator.
 Hypothermia is a constant danger for almost all wildlife especially if the animal is injured or in shock.
 Place the animal in a box with soft rags and use a heating pad set on low or a rice sock (dry uncooked rice placed in a sock and heated for 30 – 45 seconds in a microwave) to keep it warm.
 DO NOT give the animal food or liquids.

 Nestling birds have few feathers and still need a parent’s body temperature to keep warm.
 Often the baby can be put back into the nest or into a hanging basket or bucket to protect them from dogs and cats and the parent will continue to bring food to the baby.